 Give our wildlife space

 The Yorkshire coast is an important breeding and feeding area for a wide range of wildlife.
 Disturbance by humans can cause them to become stressed, stop feeding, abandon their young or get injured.
 Please give all wildlife space, whether you’re on the sea or at the beach.
-Find out about Operation Seabird on our coast.

 Wildlife on the Yorkshire coast is under pressure from our changing climate and human activities on a national, and international, scale.
 Whilst major environmental changes are beyond the control of a single person, we can all reduce our individual impacts on wildlife when we’re at the coast.